MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 After your submission passes certification, your extension is published in the Microsoft Edge Add-ons store.
 The status of your extension in the Partner Center dashboard changes to `In the Store`.

 > [!NOTE]
 > Microsoft Edge does not provide a payment mechanism for extension developers to request payments from customers.
-You may use a third-party payment provider that meets the guidelines mentioned in the [here][DeveloperPoliciesPaidExtension] documentation.
+You may use a third-party payment provider that meets the guidelines mentioned in [here][DeveloperPoliciesPaidExtension].

 <!-- links -->